Mount Diablo: In popular culture

+Notable people

 James "Grizzly" Adams was a frequent visitor and resident on Mount Diablo in the mid-1850s.

-Robert Walter "Bob" Jones, the first professional baseball player from Contra Costa County, was born in the "Jones House" in Irish Canyon in 1889, a current acquisition project of Save Mount Diablo.
+Robert Walter "Bob" Jones, the first professional baseball player from Contra Costa County, was born in the "Jones House" in Irish Canyon in 1889, an acquisition project of Save Mount Diablo.

-The Mount Diablo Ranch, or Diablo Ranch, was successively owned by Robert Noble Burgess (b.
-1878 - d.
-1965), who founded the community of Diablo and built the mountain's first auto roads, and millionaire Walter Paul Frick (aka W. P. Frick, b.
-1875 - d.
-1937), who lived in Diablo and was important in the creation of the State Park in 1931, including sale of six of the first seven parcels for the new park.
+The Mount Diablo Ranch, or Diablo Ranch, was owned by Robert Noble Burgess, who founded the community of Diablo and built the mountain's first auto roads.

+On May 24, 1928, the Mount Diablo Ranch, or Diablo Ranch, ownership by Walter Paul Frick), a millionaire, who lived in Diablo, 2250 acres from Mt.
+Diablo Development company, for $50,000, was announced.

+Walter Paul Frick was important in the creation of the State Park in 1931, including sale of six of the first seven parcels for the new park.

 Jazz pianist Dave Brubeck grew up on Brubeck Ranch near the park's North Gate entrance.

 The area for the 6500 acre Blackhawk Farm, including the mountain's southern Black Hills, was acquired from Burgess and created by Ansel Mills Easton, the namesake uncle of photographer Ansel Adams.
 Eventually nearly two-thirds of the farm was added to Mount Diablo State Park.
 The remainder was developed as the community of Blackhawk by resident developer Ken Behring and his partner Ken Hofmann.